agchivite/agchivite/README.md

 &nbsp;

+<h1 align="left">😊 Contact me</h1>

+- 📫 Email: **Sbytmacke@gmail.com**
+- 📘 LinkdIn:  <a href="https://www.linkedin.com/in/angel-chivite-14b0a0162/">Angel Chivite</a>

+&nbsp;

-<h1 align="left">📄 About my start</h1>
+<h1 align="left">📄 My peculiar start</h1>
 <p align="left">
 I started studing an <a href="https://www.urjc.es/universidad/campus/campus-de-mostoles/649-ingenieria-ambiental">ambiental engineering</a> in
 <a href="https://www.urjc.es/">URJC</a> to save this world against pollution🌍♻️💚
 </p>

 <p aligne="left">
-At second year they teach me simples concepts of programming with Exccel and organizate a Data Base, for that I got a big surprise to that assignature and I started to study more independently HTML, CSS and Python...
+At second year they teach me simples concepts of programming with Exccel and organizate a Data Base, for that I got a big surprise to that assignature and I started to study more independently...
 </p>

 <p aligne="left">